eiguren/intw/tutorials/siesta-intw/Tutorial.md

 /
 ```

-In the `input` namelist, `outdir` indicates where is placed the `si.save.intw` directory, and `prefix` the label used in SIESTA. `nk1`, `nk2` and `nk3` indicate the k-mesh, which must be the same used for `siesta2intw.x`, and `TR_symmetry` indicates if time-reversal symmetry can be used to obtain the full k-mesh form the irreducible k-points or not.
+In the `input` namelist, `outdir` indicates where is placed the `si.save.intw` directory, and `prefix` the label used in SIESTA. `nk1`, `nk2` and `nk3` indicate the k-mesh, which must be the same used for `siesta2intw.x`, `TR_symmetry` indicates if time-reversal symmetry can be used to obtain the full k-mesh form the irreducible k-points or not and `use_exclude_bands = 'wannier'` specifies to use the `exclude_bands` specified in `wannier90` input.
 In the `intw2W` namelist, `intw2W_fullzone` indicates wether the full Brillouin zone is present in the `si.save.intw` directory or not, while `intw2W_method` specifies the method used to compute the amm's.
 Finally, the `ph` namelist is empty in this example, but it is used to specify information about the phonon structure.

 Now, we can run `intw2W90.x` by tying: